How to Fossil Hunt (PDF)

 Other equipment you might need:

-Sunscreen, shoes (glass and rocks on bottom), plenty of water and/or sports drinks, snacks, hat, dry clothes & towel left in car to change into after hunt, trash bag, bucket or two (one for finds, one for broken glass), and Ziploc bags for treasures.
+Sunscreen, shoes (there might be glass and rocks on bottom), plenty of water and/or sports drinks, snacks, hat, dry clothes & towel left in car to change into after hunt, trash bag, bucket or two (one for finds, one for broken glass), and Ziploc bags for treasures.
 Nail aprons or fanny bags come in handy to put your find into as you shovel and sift.

 Fossil hunting on the Peace River?
 You bet!
 Check the below links for fossil hunting inspirations, help in indentifying your finds, or why we have fossils in Florida.